 Principles of Total Station Measurement

-Measuring distances with a total station involves sending out a laser beam and calculating the time it takes to be reflected back, allowing for accurate calculations with a precision of about 1.5 millimeters plus two parts per million.
+Measuring distances with a land survey total station involves sending out a laser beam and calculating the time it takes to be reflected back, allowing for accurate calculations with a precision of about 1.5 millimeters plus two parts per million.

 This process enables you to determine the distance to your target with remarkable accuracy :